Last updated on : 11 Jul, 2025

 Read time : 12 min

-Mouth larva, also known as oral myiasis, is an unusual yet critical medical condition that can cause significant discomfort and tissue damage.
+Mouth larva, or oral myiasis, is an unusual and rare yet critical medical condition that can cause significant discomfort and tissue damage.
 It occurs due to the infestation of fly larvae in the oral cavity and, if not treated promptly, can lead to various complications.
-In this blog, we aim to educate you about the causes, symptoms, and treatment options for mouth larvae for effective management and prevention.

-Mouth larva is categorized based on the species of flies involved and the specific circumstances leading to the infestation.
+Mouth larvae can be categorised based on the species of flies involved and the specific circumstances leading to the infestation.
 Here are some common types:

 Known as the primary screwworm, this species is notorious for infesting living tissues, including the oral cavity.
 It is often associated with significant tissue damage and requires immediate medical attention.